defencedog/radxazero3E/RAID via `mdadm` in CasaOS.md

 This [youtube video](https://www.youtube.com/watch?v=ktfAQ363NmY) by *TECHNiCKR Global* is perhaps the most straightfoward solution to install `cockpit` alongside CasaOS.
 Cockpit then will be used to create & manage RAID arrays.
 I only use RAID1 (mirroring)

 ## The Bug in Cockpit
 One of the Cockpit module is using [too much resources](https://askubuntu.com/questions/1399191/pmproxy-using-100-cpu) & perhaps not suitable for SBC environment.
-Remove it `sudo apt remove --purpe cockpit-pcp pcp`
+Remove x2 packages `sudo apt remove --purge cockpit-pcp pcp`

 ## `mdadm` Management
 Check for `mdadm` devices names & RAID type